emelocoton189/uxd-research-repo/reflections/Coursera_EDHC_Strategic_Foresight_course.md

     * Take an intro course in a potential new field (e.g., data visualization, environmental design).
     * Join an expat group to learn about living abroad without moving yet.
     * Build a small YouTube channel or blog to test content creation.
-    * Volunteer in a different industry to explore fit without leaving your current one.
+    * Volunteer in a different industry to explore fit without leaving the current one.
 Why: Options give you footholds in multiple futures without forcing you to commit before you’re ready.

 3) Big Bets: _Go all-in._